 Are you pregnant?
-Take this quiz and find out in 3 minutes!
+Take our online pregnancy test and find out in 3 minutes!

 There are many different ways to find out the answer to the question "Am I pregnant?" and our pregnancy quiz will give you an immediate answer.
 After all, the expense of buying home pregnancy tests can start to add up (especially when you buy more than one, which is quite common).
 And if you want a blood pregnancy test, you need to see a doctor.
 So finding out if you could be pregnant by answering simple questions about typical early pregnancy symptoms is an easy way to get a quick (and free) answer.

 What are the types of pregnancy tests available?